 Your Source for Comprehensive, Compassionate Kidney Care

-Vascular Access Management at South Texas Renal Care Group
+Total Vascular Care at South Texas Renal Care Group

 South Texas Renal Care Group is dedicated to providing comprehensive care for those with a wide range of kidney conditions.
 In keeping with our commitment to meeting our patients’ needs, we offer a full-service vascular access center called Total Vascular Care, in which we perform screenings, establish vascular access, and manage/maintain the access site over time.